 The US Government as part of its Meaningful Use program has mandated US health institutions to implement an enterprise wide Electronic Medical Record (EMR).
 Under this new model, all patient clinical data including images is entered into, and is accessed via, the EMR.
 This has resulted in a heightened focus on enterprise imaging as medical images both DICOM (radiology and cardiology) as well as non DICOM (photos and videos) now comprise a large and rapidly growing part of the medical record.
 Visage 7, with its ability to display all of these image types within the one product is well positioned to benefit from this rapidly evolving trend.

-Explosion in image data size continues

-With developments in imaging technology it is now not uncommon for a single examination image file to be in the order of 1.5 to 2 Gigabytes or larger in size.
-The introduction of Digital Breast Tomosynthesis (DBT), a new form of 3D breast imaging, has added to the data explosion problem producing image files as large as 6 Gigabytes per examination.
-Traditional PACS/Digital Imaging technology requires these files to be transferred across the network to the radiologist desktop in order to be visualised.
-This has created very significant network bottlenecks which has limited the widespread adoption and use of these new imaging technologies.
+Explosion in image data size continues As our customer base continues to grow so does the opportunity for on-selling additional, With developments in imaging technology) it is now complementary products and services. common for a single examination image file to be An increasing proportion of the company's in the order of 1.5 to 2 Gigabytes or larger in size.
+The introduction of Digital Breast Tomosynthesis R&D effort is focused on developing such complementary services and products which we (DBT), a new form of 3D breast imaging, has added to the data explosion problem producing image believe will further increase our value proposition files as large as 6 to 10 Gigabytes per examination. for our large enterprise clients.